Repello-AI/repello-artemis-sdk/README.md

     log_to_file="artemis.log"  # Optional: Log to file
 )

-# Trigger a scan on an asset
+# Trigger a single scan type on an asset
 client.assets.trigger_scan("asset_id", ScanType.quick_scan)

+# Trigger multiple scan types on an asset
+client.assets.trigger_scan("asset_id", [ScanType.quick_scan, ScanType.safety_scan])
 ```

 ## Features

 - Simple, intuitive API for interacting with Repello's Artemis Platform
-- Supports different scan types for assets
+- Supports single or multiple scan types for assets in a single request
 - Configurable logging (console and/or file)
 - Type hints for better IDE integration